smriti-agnihotri12/Netflix-User-Behavior-Content-Analysis-Using-SQL/README.md

-# Netflix-User-Behavior-Content-Analysis-Using-SQL
+# Netflix-Project using MYSQL Workbench
-SQL project analyzing Netflix user behavior, engagement, and content trends
+This project explores key trends in Netflix content strategy, user behavior, and platform performance using data visualizations and segment analysis.